What is the project study area?

 What is the timeline for this project and where are you now?

 The project team has gathered data and performed technical analysis to develop several roadway alternatives.
 These alternatives were analyzed and presented to the public for input at a public information meeting on September 19, 2019.
 The Recommended Preferred Alternative and DRAFT Environmental Assessment were presented at the Public Hearing in the summer of 2021.
 Following the Public Hearing in July 2021, the project team evaluated all feedback received from the public, local governments, and federal and state agencies, and a public information meeting was held in March 2022 to present the modifications made to the Recommended Preferred Alternative based on the results of feedback received.
 The revised alternative is referred to as the Modified Recommended Preferred Alternative.
+Based on public comment from the March 2022 public meeting and subsequent feedback from the Town of Hilton Head Island, the Modified Recommended Preferred Alternative was revised in 2024 to further reduce right-of-way impacts to the Stoney Community.
+Click here to view the updates.

 When can I expect to see construction?